ChrCoello/tiffManipulation/README.md

 Rename and/or rotate images.
 This function reads the list of the input files in an Excel file and rename and/or rotate these files.
 Rotation properties can be defined individually per file.
 The output filename is also read in the Excel file.

 ### Required input arguments:
 - input_dir: string.
 The directory containing the input images listed in the Excel file.
+The program will work with any image format(tif, png, jpg, etc...).
 - output_dir: string.
 Location where the renamed and/rotated images will be stored.
+The output images have the same format as the input images.
 - xls_fn: Excel file capturing the user input.
 The format of this file is important and can be found in `TE_001_RenamingTemplate.xlsx`

 ### Optional input arguments: